Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 albania itinerary himare castle palermo

-Park for free close by and wander towards the castle, looking out over the dazzling sea and beautiful olive groves.
+We found some free parking nearby, making it easy to wander towards the castle, looking out over the dazzling sea and beautiful olive groves.
 Once you’re in the castle, you can learn more about its history (it was built for an Ottoman governor as his home and defense fortress).
 You can even walk upstairs to the rooftop for fantastic views!

 If you have time, there is also a beach underneath the castle where you can relax and swim for a few hours.